 Projections of benefits for financial reporting purposes are based on the substantive plan and include the types of coverage provided at the time of each valuation and the historical pattern of sharing of costs between OPERS and plan members.
-The total OPEB liability was determined by an actuarial valuation as of December 31, 2016, rolled forward to the measurement date of December 31, 2017.
+The total OPEB liability was determined by an actuarial valuation as of December 31, 2017, rolled forward to the measurement date of December 31, 2018.
 The actuarial valuation used the following actuarial assumptions applied to all prior periods included in the measurement in accordance with the requirements of GASB 74:

-Wage Inflation 3.25 percent
+Wage Inflation 3.25%

-Projected Salary Increases, 3.25 to 10.75 percent

-including inflation including wage inflation
+Projected Salary Increases 3.25% - 10.75% (includes wage inflation at 3.25%)

-Single Discount Rate:
+Single Discount Rate 3.96%

-Current measurement date 3.85 percent

-Prior Measurement date 4.23 percent

-Investment Rate of Return 6.50 percent
+Investment Rate of Return 6.00%

-Municipal Bond Rate 3.31 percent
+Municipal Bond Rate 3.71%

-Health Care Cost Trend Rate 7.5 percent, initial
+Health Care Cost Trend Rate 10.0% initial, 3.25% ultimate in 2029

-3.25 percent, ultimate in 2028

-Actuarial Cost Method Individual Entry Age
+Actuarial Cost Method Individual entry age normal